praekeltfoundation/wagtail-personalisation/docs/usage_guide.rst

     When persistence is enabled, your segment will stick to the visitor once applied, even if the rules no longer match on the next visit.

+4. (Optional) Choose whether the segment is static or dynamic.

+    Static segments will store which visitors have matched them.
+Dynamic segments will not keep track of which visitors have matched them.

+    4.2 (Static segments) Set a count for a static segment.
+        Static segments will stop testing visitors against their rules when
+        ```count`` users have been added to the segment.

 4. Define your segment rules.

     Wagxperience comes with a basic set of :doc:`default_rules` that allow